debjit20504/debjit20504/README.md

 <img src="https://c.tenor.com/3bTxZ4HdrysAAAAC/pixels-neon.gif" width = "832" height = "464"/>

-🎓 I am an Graduate student currently pursuing MSc in Bioinformatics from [University of Manchester](https://www.manchester.ac.uk/) in past I did my Bachelors in Computer Science and Biosciences from [IIIT Delhi](https://iiitd.ac.in/)
+🎓 I am a Graduate student currently pursuing MSc in Bioinformatics from [University of Manchester](https://www.manchester.ac.uk/) in the past I did my Bachelors in Computer Science and Biosciences from [IIIT Delhi](https://iiitd.ac.in/)

 👨‍💻 I have a keen interest in Artificial Intelligence, Machine Learning, and Computational Biology.
-   I am looking forward to collaborate and enter this field in the future.
+   I am looking forward to collaborating and entering this field in the future.

-🤝 I am also open for any project ideas or collaboration.
+🤝 I am also open to any project ideas or collaboration.
    You can connect with me from the handles given below for collaboration or anything else.